 At Nutmeg, we believe every child should have the best possible chance to fulfil their potential.
 It’s why we’ve recently launched the Nutmeg Junior ISA.
-And why we’re donating £25 to Great Ormond Street Hospital Charity (GOSH Charity) for every new Nutmeg Junior ISA account opened.
+And why we’re matching donations to Great Ormond Street Hospital Children’s Charity (GOSH Charity) up to £100 for every new Nutmeg Junior ISA account.

 Rebuilding and refurbishment

 Every day, more than 600 seriously ill children and young people from across the UK arrive at GOSH for life-changing treatments.
 To provide the best possible care and surroundings for these children, new buildings and wards need to be created, as well as the renovation of existing ones.

 The Zayed Centre for Research into Rare Disease in Children was completed at the end of last year and brings hundreds of clinicians and researchers under one roof to advance treatments for children with rare and complex diseases.